Basketball Tips - How to practice in the off season...

 Free Throw Shooting

-See the Free Throw Shooting handout for fundamentals, attitude, and a practice routine.
+See How to Become a Good Free-Throw Shooter for fundamentals, attitude, and a practice routine.
 Shoot 25 free throws.
 Keep a record of your shooting percentage.

 Tipping Drill